 Switch Hypervisor

-To change the default hypervisor, use the drop-down box to select your preferred Hypervisor.
-Toggle Hypervisor.
-You will then be prompted to restart Genymotion to apply the change.
-Virtual devices created with VirtualBox will disappear from Genymotion dashboard if the hypervisor is switched to QEMU, and vice versa.
+- Virtual devices created with VirtualBox will disappear from Genymotion dashboard if the hypervisor is switched to QEMU, and vice versa.

 Change Virtual Devices Folder

-It is not recommended to change this setting, unless you are familiar with VirtualBox and QEMU.
-In the Virtual devices section, you can choose where the virtual devices images are stored:
+- It is not recommended to change this setting unless you are familiar with VirtualBox and QEMU.

 ADB settings

-However, you may need to use specific Android tools from a third-party Android SDK.
-For example, if you use Android Studio with Genymotion, it is recommended to set Genymotion to use Android Studio's Android SDK tools instead of Genymotion built-in one.
-To do so, follow these steps:
+- You may need to use specific Android tools from a third-party Android SDK.
+For example, if you use Android Studio with Genymotion, it is recommended to set Genymotion to use Android Studio's Android SDK tools.

-The easiest way to get the Android SDK tools is to install Android Studio.
-By default, Android Studio installs the SDK tools in the following folders:
+- By default, Android Studio installs the SDK tools in the following folders: Windows, macOS, Linux.

-Android command-line tools require Java(TM) SE Runtime Environment.
-If you don't wish to install Android Studio, you will need to use sdkmanager from the Android stand-alone command-line tools to install ADB.
-We recommend using androidsdk from snap instead of sdkmanager on Ubuntu.
+- If you don't wish to install Android Studio, you will need to use sdkmanager from the Android stand-alone command-line tools to install ADB: sdkmanager (all) androidsdk (Ubuntu).

 Device settings

-In the Device tab, you can:
+- In the Device tab, you can change the Clipboard sharing settings.

 Clipboard sharing